-However, according to CPF, there is a cap to the amount employers and employees can contribute.
+However, according to CPF, there is a cap on the amount employers and employees can contribute.

 This year is also a good year for Calmond as he received $10,000 in annual bonuses.

-Calmond is also a young almond who is below 55 years old in human years.
+Calmond is also a young almond below 55 years old in human years.

 What is the CPF Ordinary Wage Ceiling?

-OW exclusively refers to the wages that employees receive in return for their employment in a month.
+OW exclusively refers to the wages employees receive in return for their monthly employment.

-For example, the monthly salary that Calmond’s receives is categorised by CPF as Ordinary Wages (OW).
+For example, the monthly salary that Calmond receives is categorised by CPF as Ordinary Wages (OW).

 But, there is a cap on the CPF contributions payable each month.
 This is what is known as the Ordinary Wage (OW) Ceiling.